howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 ### Recap

-We achieved our goal for ths chapter, our models have new fuctions:
+We achieved our goal for this chapter, our models have new functions:

 `User` has `links` and `votes` fields.
 `Link` has `postedBy` and `votes` fields.
-`Vote` has `user` and `link`
+`Vote` has `user` and `link` fields.

-Now we can fetch for the related data...
+Now we can fetch the related data...

 In the next chapter you will learn how to add entities.